New York World's Fair was the second World's Fair to be held

 available funds to complete work on his project.
 He saw the 1964/1965

-Fair as just the vehicle to complete Flushing Meadows Park.
+Fair as just the vehicle he needed to complete Flushing Meadows Park.

 that in order to ensure profits for the Park, the Fair Corporation